 Exit poll shows former President Radev’s party set to win Bulgaria election

-Exit poll shows Rumen Radev’s Progressive Bulgaria party winning 38.1 percent of the vote.
+Radev’s Progressive Bulgaria party projected to win 38.1 percent of the vote in parliamentary election.

-Former President Rumen Radev’s centre-left Progressive Bulgaria party is on course to win a parliamentary election, accoding to an exit poll published hours after voting closed.
+Former President Rumen Radev’s centre-left Progressive Bulgaria party is on course to win the country’s parliamentary election, according to an exit poll published hours after voting closed.

 Recommended Storieslist of 3 items